CasperDev/vz-dis-dos/doc/source/Chapter3/fileman.rst

 	Transfers the BASIC program KFZ from the diskette to the memory.

-You can then look at a BASIC program loaded in this way with LIST and modify it if necessary.
+You can then look at a BASIC program loaded in this way with :guilabel:`LIST` and modify it if necessary.

 .. admonition:: Warning:
 	:class: warning

-	Before writing a modified program back to the diskette, you must either first delete the program on it with "ERA" or give the modified program a different name.
+	Before writing a modified program back to the diskette, you must either first delete the program on it with :guilabel:`ERA` or give the modified program a different name.

 .. admonition:: Example:
 	:class: hint